Golden rules after hip replacement - why they are mostly unnecessary today

 Advances in the last 15 years

-Important innovations include:
+Important innovations are:

 • Short-stem prostheses: More physiological movement behavior, less bone loss.